 For each Tweet in the stream

-- Each incoming word in the Tweet is mapped to a triple key.
+- Each incoming word in the Tweet is mapped to a three-part key.

-- Each element of the triple for a word is computed by a different hash function applied to the word.
+- Each of the three elements of a key is computed by a different hash function applied to the word.

-- The first time each word is encountered, the word/triple pair is saved in a database.
+- The first time a given word is encountered, the word/triple pair is saved in a database or lookup table.

-- The existence of the word is also noted in global Bloom filter so that you can instantly determine whether a word has been seen before and avoid the cost of repeatedly generating the same key.
+- The existence of the word is also noted in global Bloom filter so that you can quickly determine whether a word has been seen before and avoid the cost of repeatedly generating the same key.